intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/how-to-create-forecaster.md

 ```

 ### 2. create a forecaster.
-We provide two methods for creating Forecaster.
+We provide two ways to create a Forecaster.

-#### 1. Create a Forecaster using Forecaster.from_tsdataset(Highly recommended)
+#### Create a Forecaster using Forecaster.from_tsdataset(Highly recommended)
-`from_tsdataset` is a class method, so you can call `Forecsater.from_tsdataset` directly, then enter a `TSDataset` instance.
+`from_tsdataset` is a classmethod, so you can call `Forecsater.from_tsdataset`, then input a `TSDataset` instance.
-`TSDataset` is a built-in time series preprocessing class, more info please refer to [how to use TSDataset and get_public_dataset](xxxx).
+`TSDataset` is a built-in time series preprocessing class.
-If your tsdataset has used the `roll` or `to_torch_data_loader` methods,
-you do not need to specify `past_seq_len` and `future_seq_len` for from_tsdataset, otherwise you must specify both.
+If your tsdataset has used the `roll` or `to_torch_data_loader` methods, you do not need to specify `past_seq_len` and `future_seq_len` for from_tsdataset, otherwise you must specify both.
-You can also specify the hyperparameters of the model, such as lr, dropout etc.
-The simplest usage of "from_tsdataset" is given below.
-More info, please refer to [from_tsdataset](xxxx).
+You can also specify the hyperparameters of the model, such as lr, dropout etc. The simplest usage of "from_tsdataset" is given below.

 ```python
 from bigdl.chronos.forecaster import TCNForecaster